FMMT666/SyrSafeTechLogger/README.md

     Mon Feb 26 00:00:18 2024; 10; 2000; 0; 0; 6; FF
     Mon Feb 26 00:00:20 2024; 10; 2000; 0; 0; 6; FF

-The file name consists of the current date and time, the logging process was started.
+The logfile name consists of the current date and time, the logging process was started.
 Sample file content, in CSV-style (currently only with raw values, directly from the Syr):

     2024;02;25; 23;32;41; 20; 5100; 0; 4507; 7; FF